-Topic Culture

-IC.Cu.4.a List examples of computing technologies that have changed the global community to express how those technologies influence and are influenced by cultural practice.

-In grade 3, students identified the impact technology has on everyday life in the local community.
-In grade 4, students recognize the impact of technology on the global community.
-In grade 5, students will explain how technology has changed everyday life globally.

-- People within a local region use technology in various ways - Daily life is influenced by the technology within the community

-- Identify specific types of technology used in the global community - Describe ways that various technology resources impact daily life in a region

-New computing technology is created, and existing technologies are modified for many reasons, including to increase their benefits, decrease their risks, and meet societal needs.
+Topic Culture IC.Cu.4.a List examples of Expectations for Learning computing technologies that have LEARNING PROGRESSION changed the global community to In grade 3, students identified the impact technology has on everyday life in the local community. express how those technologies In grade 4, students recognize the impact of technology on the global community.
+In grade 5, students will influence and are influenced by explain how technology has changed everyday life globally. cultural practice.
+IMPORTANT CONCEPTS People within a local region use technology in various ways. ٠ Daily life is influenced by the technology within the community. • KEY SKILL/PROCEDURES Identify specific types of technology used in the global community. • Describe ways that various technology resources impact daily life in a region. • Content Elaborations CLARIFICATIONS New computing technology is created, and existing technologies are modified for many reasons, including to increase their benefits, decrease their risks, and meet societal needs.
 Students explore topics that relate to the history of technology and the changes in the world due to technology.
 Topics could be based on current news content, such as robotics, wireless internet, mobile computing devices, GPS systems, wearable computing, or ways social media has influenced social and political changes.
-(CSTA K-12 Computer Science Standards, 2017)

-The focus is on the impacts of technology in daily life and the influence of cultural practices within the community.

-Practice 1.
-Fostering an Inclusive Computing Culture

-1. Include the unique perspective of others and reflect on one's own perspectives when designing and developing computational products.
+(CSTA K-12 Computer Science Standards, 2017) CONTENT FOCUS The focus is on the impacts of technology in daily life and the influence of cultural practices within the community.
+COMPUTER SCIENCE PRACTICES Practice 1.
+Fostering an Inclusive Computing Culture 1.
+Include the unique perspective of others and reflect on one's own perspectives when designing and developing computational products.

-Strand Impacts of Computing

-Торіс Culture

-IC.Cu.4.b Identify and anticipate diverse user needs to increase accessibility to all users.
+Strand Impacts of C Computing Торіс Culture IC.Cu.4.b Identify and anticipate diverse user needs to increase accessibility to all users.
 Expectations for Learning LEARNING PROGRESSION In grade 3, students identified diverse user needs and how computing devices have features built in to increase accessibility.
 In grade 4, students identify and anticipate diverse needs and ways to improve devices to make them more accessible to users.
 In grade 5, students will modify artifacts to meet diverse user needs to increase accessibility.

-IMPORTANT CONCEPTS

-Users have diverse needs that impact accessibility Computing devices have built in features to increase accessibility

-KEY SKILL/PROCEDURES

-Locate and use built in features to increase accessibility Identify the diverse needs of users

-Content Elaborations

-CLARIFICATIONS

-Anticipating the needs and wants of diverse end users requires students to purposefully consider potential perspectives of users with different backgrounds, ability levels, points of view, and disabilities.
-Example of built-in feature to increase accessibility include voice command, text-to-speech, and magnify text.
-(CSTA K-12 Computer Science Standards, 2017)
+IMPORTANT CONCEPTS Users have diverse needs that impact accessibility.
+Computing devices have built-in features to increase accessibility.
+KEY SKILL/PROCEDURES Locate and use built-in features to increase accessibility.
+Identify the diverse needs of users.
+Content Elaborations CLARIFICATIONS Anticipating the needs and wants of diverse end-users requires students to purposefully consider potential perspectives of users with different backgrounds, ability levels, points of view and disabilities.
+Examples of built-in features to increase accessibility include voice command, text-to-speech and magnify text.
+(CSTA K-12 Computer Science Standards, 2017) CONTENT FOCUS The focus is on identifying the diverse needs of users to increase accessibility.
+COMPUTER SCIENCE PRACTICES Practice 1 Fostering an Inclusive Computing Culture 2.
+Address the needs of diverse end-users during the design process to produce artifacts with broad accessibility and usability.

-CONTENT FOCUS

-The focus is on identifying the diverse needs of users to increase accessibility.

-COMPUTER SCIENCE PRACTICES

-Practice 1 Fostering an Inclusive Computing Culture 2.
-Address the needs of diverse end users during the design process to produce artifacts with broad accessibility and usability.